 - Geographical location.
 Do you need to request a different hearing centre than the closest one to the client’s home?

 - Consideration minutes.
 Ask for a specific disclosure for decisions and consideration minutes for a victim of modern slavery if you have not been provided with them already.

 - Litigation friends.
 These can be directed by the tribunal if the client does not have the capacity to deal with proceedings.

-- Anonymity – as a matter of course, advisors should be requesting anonymity for their clients due to the dangers that them being identified could cause them regarding their trafficking situation
+- Anonymity – as a matter of course, advisors should be requesting anonymity for their clients due to the dangers and upset that being identified publically could cause

 Can the tribunal make a decision on identification as a victim?